All Episodes

 Third, the social revolution of the 1960s captured the culture and converted much of the nation, according to a new poll.

-The uh number of Americans who profess a belief in no religion at all has tripled since the 1990s and is now one in five.
+The number of Americans who profess a belief in no religion at all has tripled since the 1990s and is now one in five.

-Twenty percent of the country profess a belief in no religion.
+20% of the country profess a belief in no religion.

-So if your racial and ethnic voter base is aging, shrinking, and dying, your moral code is being rejected, and the tax consuming class has been allowed to grow to equal or to dwarf the tax paying class.
+So if your racial and ethnic voter base is aging, shrinking and dying, your moral code is being rejected, and the tax-consuming class has been allowed to grow to equal or to dwarf the taxpaying class, the GOP's got a problem.

 But see, the problem there is that so does the country.